OrganizedFamily/organizedfamily.github.io/_posts/2015-10-08-000-introduction.md

 ## Goal for podcast

   * Share what we know
-  * It&#8217;s not just moms that need to be involved, but dads too.
+  * It's not just moms that need to be involved, but dads too.
 You cannot be successful as a couple or a family unless both parents are involved.
-You can have different focus&#8217; but you are a team
+You can have different focus' but you are a team
   * Podcast Angle: to point out that all members of family contribute to being organized, not just the mom

 ## Why do we think organization is important?